Mumford (film): Cast

 The film also includes future Dancing with the Stars contestant and winner Kelly Monaco in a small nonspeaking role.

+Production

+Filming took place in several California communities, including Sebastopol.
+Old Main Street Saloon in Sebastopol was used for the scene in which Mumford (Loren Dean) and Skip Skipperton (Jason Lee) have a drink together.

 Reception

 Mumford was met with mixed reviews.
 Many critics expressed a general approval, but questioned the unpleasant back story (which contrasted with the overall tone of the film).
 The film has a 58% rating on Rotten Tomatoes, based on 83 reviews, with an average rating of 5.92/10.
 The website's critical consensus states: "Memorable moments are few and far between."
 On Metacritic, the film has a weighted average score of 62 out of 100, based on 33 critics, indicating "generally favorable reviews".

 Roger Ebert gave a favorable review: "There are no earth-shaking payoffs here.
 No dramatic astonishments, vile betrayals or sexual surprises.
 Just the careful and loving creation of some characters it is mostly a pleasure to meet.
 And at its deepest level, profoundly down there below the surface, it is something more, I think: an expression of Kasdan's humanist longings, his wish that people would listen better and value one another more.
 It is the strangest thing, how this movie sneaks up and makes you feel a little better about yourself."

 The film, based on a $28 million budget, was a commercial failure, earning only $4,555,459 in the US.